Let’s discover the three finalists of the public administration and organisation category!

 Watch the video on The sea starts here campaign (in Catalan)

-Curious to know the others?
+Curious to know the other finalists?
 See you next week with a new episode of Waiting for the Awards!